-For intermittent generation, AEMO prepares ten-year intermittent generation profiles based on historical performance, where available, and/or meteorological data for new or committed generation.
-At least five different intermittent generation profiles are developed for each generator, based on historical weather traces, and sampled as part of the Monte-Carlo simulations.
+For intermittent generation, AEMO prepares intermittent generation profiles from a model that includes historical performance and/or meteorological variables proven to be effective for this purpose.

+At least five_eight different intermittent generation profiles are developed for each generator, based on historical weather traces, and sampled as part of the Monte-Carlo simulations.
 These generation profiles are linked to the corresponding demand trace based on that same historical weather pattern to ensure any correlation between intermittent generation and demand is preserved.
 Detail on this approach and assumptions can be found in the ESOO methodology document.

-2.1.3 ESOO energy constraints
+2.1.3.
+ESOO energy constraints